 Estate planning is an area of law designed to bring security and comfort to you and your loved ones.
 Planning your estate can also help to preserve hard-earned family wealth.
-Our estate planning and administrative services are dedicated to relieving stress, eliminating uncertainty and protecting your family’s assets.
+Our estate planning and administration services are dedicated to relieving stress, eliminating uncertainty, and protecting your family’s assets.

 Many people avoid planning for incapacity and their passing due to discomfort with these sensitive issues.
 However, without a plan, your loved ones will not know how to carry out your wishes, and they will have difficulty gaining access to your finances.
 Undeniably, thinking about incapacity or death is not easy, but we will work with you to handle the matter with utmost sensitivity.

-Our office will help you prepare a comprehensive estate plan, giving the ones you love a sense of security.
+Our estate planning and administration practice group will help you prepare a comprehensive estate plan, giving the ones you love a sense of security.
 In the case of emergency or death, your loved ones will not be burdened with managing your affairs; they can devote their energy to caring for you or grieving for their loss.

 When you call or meet with us, we want you to feel comfortable discussing the important issues involved in estate planning that are essential for you and your family.
 We will arm you with the information you need to make an informed decision about your family’s future.
 Through the use of a wide range of customized legal tools we help families preserve their assets for future generations, minimize estate taxes, prepare for family emergencies, and avoid the expense and nightmare of probate.

-At Slovak Baron Empey Murphy & Pinkney LLP, our estate planning expertise is comprehensive and includes the following services:
+At SBEMP, our estate planning expertise is comprehensive and includes the following services:

 - Revocable Living Trusts